republicofmakers/SW-CPU-RaspberryPi-SPI-010/README.md

 # SW-CPU-RaspberryPi-SPI-010

-Here is BMI088 Gyro/Accelorometer Sensor and RC522 RFID Modude test with Raspberry Pi 4B.
+Here is BMI088 Gyro/Accelorometer Sensor and RC522 RFID Module test with Raspberry Pi 4B.

 ## 1. Connect your Module/Sensor